feliperdi/crud-js-back/README.md

 ### Status: complete.

 ### What have I learn.
  It was a pretty simple to implement this rest API.
-I did encounter some problems during the way,    but nothing I could solve by myself.
+I did encounter some problems during the way, like what and what not to <b>test</b>, but nothing I could solve by myself.
 It have helped me increase my confidence in my coding skill.

 ### It was built using:
  + Nodejs
  + Typescript
  + express
  + knex (Mysql)
+ + Jest
  + Other minor libraries

 ### Design Patter: